dwkimm01/nclone/README.md

 - Be able to edit current command easily
  .
 Left/Right arrow, delete/backspace work properly
-- CTRL-u deletes current line behind cursor to beginning
-- CTRL-a moves cursor to beginning of current line
-- CTRL-e moves cursor to end of current line
+- CTRL-u deletes current line behind cursor to beginning DONE - CTRL-a moves cursor to beginning of current line DONE - CTRL-e moves cursor to end of current line
 - CTRL-c cancels current line (LOW priority, don't know if I like this)
 - Send a buddy queued messages (only on certain networks which don't buffer) LOW priority